Are you frustrated, or just plain fed up with your website and online marketing?

 Art: We begin with a clear goal and knowledge of how to generate leads using an action sequence that prompts patients to contact your practice.
 Turning that into an attractive and engaging site is where the artistry comes in.
 Website design is both an organic and a structured process.
 Our designers creatively combine content, design and usability factors, applying knowledge from test results and experience (see science, above).

 At MedPB, we’re experts at getting a higher percentage of your web visitors to take action and become a lead — a new patient.
-Here’s a summary of the best practices we follow to build effective Patient Attraction Websites:
+Here’s a summary of the best practices we follow to build effective websites:

 - Delight and engage prospective patients with attractive design and conversational copy